QuTech-Delft/QMI/documentation/sphinx/source/tutorial.rst

     500.0

 Note that to change the value, *the same value type must be used*.
 Trying to set the `max_amplitude` with an integer value (like `500`) will lead to an exception.
-Also, trying to adjust `max_noise`, not included in RPC constants, will lead to an error:
+Also, trying to adjust `max_noise`, not included in RPC Properties, will lead to an error:

 >>> nsg.max_noise = 20.0
     Traceback (most recent call last):